Your Brain's Rendering Pipeline,

 The Retina: Where Vision Begins

-The retina is not a passive sensor — it's a layered neural circuit.
-Light hits photoreceptors (rods and cones), which convert photons to electrical signals.
-These signals pass through bipolar cells to retinal ganglion cells, whose axons form the optic nerve.
 In the fovea — a 1.5mm pit at the retina's center, densely packed with cones — each cone connects to its own ganglion cell (1:1 wiring).
 In the periphery, 100+ rods converge onto a single ganglion cell, trading spatial resolution for sensitivity.
-This convergence ratio is the fundamental reason peripheral vision is blurry.
+This convergence ratio is the fundamental reason peripheral vision loses detail — signals are pooled, not lost.
+You can detect that something is there, but you can't tell what it is.

 Receptive Fields and Center-Surround